Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 ## Unimplemented assessment criteria

-* Alt text equivalents to cater for the visually impaired
+* Alt text equivalents to cater for the visually impaired - done - to double check !!
 * Layout changes for all screen sizes

 ## Content